 For the first time in nine hundred and fifty-four days no wall or barbed wire separates me from you.
 But I’m still in Winslow, Arizona, and would be hard pressed to tell this side of the wall from the other if not for the simultaneous feelings of relief and anxiety that accompany my return to freedom.

 The sky disappears as a bone-chilling Winslow winter gale blows clouds of powdered clay across the high desert plateau.
 I lean into the wind.
 A sudden gust struggles to wrest my duffel from my grasp.

-Holding my free arm up to shield my eyes, I push on, lumbering up the entry road toward the last guard station between the prison confines and the ‘real’ world.
-Outside the station, a taxi should be waiting to take me the few miles to Winslow’s La Posada Hotel, where I plan to spend my precious first night as a free man.
+Holding my free arm up to shield my eyes, I push on, lumbering up the steep entry-road grade toward the last guard station between the prison confines and the ‘real’ world.
+Outside the station, a taxi should be waiting to take me the few miles to Winslow’s La Posada Hotel, where I plan to spend my precious first nights as a free man.

 Approaching the guard station, I take note of an old four-door Chevy Impala flattop sedan parked to the side.
 A classic model, it appears someone is in the process of turning this one into a homage to bad taste.

 There’s chrome everywhere and huge whitewall tires on fancy wire rims.
 Dueling antennae slant back at sixty-degree angles from each rear fender.
 Recently painted, the hood and flattop sparkle like metallic blueberries, even though covered by a dusty glaze.
-Since the rest of the Chevy’s body is still under repair, I can only imagine what the owner has in mind.
+Since the rest of the Chevy’s body is primer gray and under repair, I can only imagine what the owner has in mind.

 When I reach the gate a guard waves me through without question.
 Other than a prison wagon, the blueberry Chevrolet is the only car there.
 Seeing that I’m looking his way, a lanky young man propped against the Chevy’s front fender stands and adjusts the brim of his well-seasoned Stetson off his brow.